DevilBoy007/side-projects/bakr-backend-test-1/README.md

 logged in from, it will properly return 'Logged out {yourEmail}'

-ONCE YOU HAVE TESTED ENDPOINTS USING cURL:
+### ONCE YOU HAVE TESTED ENDPOINTS USING cURL: ###
-	test them in the browser to test session functionality. the credentials you created using the curl requests will allow you to login and visit the index page as a logged in user, and will allow you to visit the /logout endpoint correctly
+ - test them in the browser to test session functionality. the credentials you created in the previous section will allow you to login and visit the index page as a logged in user, and will allow you to visit the /logout endpoint correctly

 ### browser endpoint tests ###

-to observe api with session alive, enter the following in your browser URL:
+to observe api with session alive, visit the following in your browser:

 	http://localhost:3000/
 	http://localhost:3000/register